 Things Are Not What They Seem: A Collection of Interesting Case Studies from the Medical Examiner Scene Queens

-This event originally occurred on Thursday, May 19, 2022
+This webinar originally occurred on May 19, 2022

 Presenters: Erin M. Worrell, D-ABMDI & Liz Zaney, B.S., D-ABFT-FT